CabezasGonzalezJavier/CloudStorage/README.md

     - This project:
        This library provides 1 line access to common Google Cloud Storage functions.
-It also provides examples of accessing Google Cloud Storage via the Google APIs Client Library for Java (see the source).
-       To get started, you'll need to enable Google Cloud Storage on a project and enable authentication via a
+It also provides examples of accessing Google Cloud Storage via the Google APIs Client Library for Java (see the source).To get started, you'll need to enable Google Cloud Storage on a project and enable authentication via a Service Account.
-       Service Account.

 # Requirements